ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 [^Wang2012]: Wang, Xi, Haogang Chen, Alvin Cheung, Zhihao Jia, Nickolai Zeldovich, and M. Frans Kaashoek, 2012, "Undefined Behavior:What Happened to My Code?", APSys ‘12, ACM, <https://pdos.csail.mit.edu/papers/ub:apsys12.pdf>

 An example of this defect occurred in the Linux kernel and led to a serious vulnerability.
 In the following simplified Linux kernel code, the construct `dev->priv` presumes `dev` is non-null.
 That means that if `dev` is null, we have undefined behavior.
-In this case, the C compiler presumed that `dev` is not null, and threw away the code `if (!dev) return` [^Zdrnja2009]:
+In this case, the C compiler presumed that `dev` is not null, and threw away the code `if (!dev) return` ([^Zdrnja2009] for more):

 ~~~C
 static void __devexit agnx_pci_remove (struct pci_dev *pdev)